GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/image-aspect-ratio/index.md

 When possible, it's a good practice to specify image width and height in HTML, so that the browser can allocate space for the image.
+In practice,
-In practice this approach can be difficult if you're working with responsive images, because there's no way to specify width and height until you know the viewport dimensions.
+this approach can be difficult if you're working with responsive images, because there's no way to specify width and height until you know the viewport dimensions.

 Consider using [css-aspect-ratio](https://www.npmjs.com/package/css-aspect-ratio) or